gabrielefalace/kr/README.md

 # kr - Kube Reporter

-This is a small client-side tool to get information from Kubernetes pods by running the `kubectl` command (in parallel) against different environments for a given project.
+This is a small client-side tool to get information about Kubernetes pods by running the `kubectl` command (in parallel) against different environments for a given project.

 ### How to use